Mr-go-cool/gut-microbiome-pipeline/README.md

 ## Work in Progress

-This project will include:
+This project will soon include:
+- FastQC for quality control
+- Trimmomatic for adapter trimming
+- Bowtie2 for host read removal
 - Kraken2 for taxonomic profiling
 - HUMAnN for functional profiling
-- MEGAHIT for metagenome assembly
+- MEGAHIT for assembly
-- More tools as needed...

 Stay tuned!